Registration-based taxes in the US

 If you need to register to charge state taxes, then you can do so on that state's website.

 After you complete your registration, add your sales tax ID number on the Taxes and duties page.

-- In the Sales tax collection section, click Collect sales tax.
+- In the Regions you're collecting in section, click Collect sales tax.

 - Select a state or region in which you are registered.